PFath046/Simple_TicTacToe/README.md

 Use case 5:
   Players want to see their scores.
 The text below the grid contains both players scores for the game.

+#App architecture

+1) The framework used is Android Studios.
+2) The most important parts of the system are the MainActivity.java and activity_mail.xml files which I have coded to make the resulting app.
+3) To modify the apps main functionalities, the MainActivity.java and activity_mail.xml must be modified

+Using Umple I have created a state diagram which describes how the game works.
+The Umple files for this can be found here in this repository (at PFath046/Simple_TicTacToe)